egberts/egberts.github.io-src/content/articles/bro-profiling.md

-Title: Profiling Bro
+Title: Profiling Zeek
 Date: 2018-09-24 09:33
+Modified: 2020-03-11 09:33
-Tags: Bro, profiling
+Tags: Zeek, Bro, profiling
-Slug: bro-profiling
+Slug: zeek-profiling
 category: research
-summary: How to run OProfile on Bro IDS
+summary: How to run OProfile on Zeek IDS

-Profiling Bro
+Profiling Zeek
 =============

 This page describes how to run OProfile Get two packages from